06 October 2021Back to Blog

 Don’t use a free domain address – Sending an email from a Hotmail, Gmail or other free domain address can damage your reputation.
 Your emails are also more likely to bounce, have a low open rate and receive more spam complaints.
 These will all cause major problems for your reputation long-term.

 Authenticate your emails – Perhaps one of the biggest boosts you can do to improve your reputation is by authenticating your sending domain.
 This will help any inboxes you are sending to determine the legitimacy of your email.
 You can do this by putting DKIM records in place by accessing the DNS records of your sending domain and adding a DKIM key.
-DKIM authentication means that the inboxes you are sending to can determine the owner of the domain where the DKIM is located, did send the email, and that nothing in the contents were changed from sender to recipient.
+DKIM authentication means that the inboxes you are sending to can determine the owner of the domain where the DKIM is located, did send the email, and that nothing in the contents was changed from sender to recipient.

 Content – Dynamic content isn’t just an email marketing trend, it’s also essential for improving your overall sending reputation.
 Try tailoring your email content for various subscriber lists as this not only improves your open rates, but your engagement in general.
 Moreover, personalisation means that the recipient is less likely to mark your email as spam.
-Tailoring your email to your various subscribers needs will create a higher ROI.
+Tailoring your email to your various subscriber’s needs will create a higher ROI.

 Consult A Marketing Agency

 Your email-sending reputation is key to getting the most out of your email marketing.
 Yet, a large portion of your subscriber list won’t see your emails if you have a bad sending reputation.
 This could result in less engagement and fewer sales.
 Don’t hesitate to start making improvements, the longer you wait, the more money you waste.